Sleaker/Stalker2CfgParser/stalker2cfg-vscode/README.md

 ### Stalker2 Cfg Language Syntax

 A textmate language syntax for Stalker 2 `.cfg` file and language-configuration for vscode.
+Also includes a simple formatter.

 This project was create using `yo code` and selecting Language Support.

 ### Building / Installing

 #### VSCode
 - [Install vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)
-- run `vsce package` from the termal
+- From a terminal run `npm install; npx tsc; vsce package`
 - Install the extension in VSCode using the 'Install from VSIX' option

 #### Visual Studio